nuclio/nuclio/docs/reference/triggers/v3iostream.md

     - **URL** - `http://v3io-webapi:8081/users/test-stream-0@cg0`.
     - **Max Workers** - `8`.
+      This value signifies the number of workers assigned to handle all the shards.
-      (You can also set this to a higher number, but then you'll have 8 workers reading all the shards.)
+      You can also set it to a different number.
     - **Seek To** - `Earliest`.
       (If you use `Latest`, only records that are ingested after the function is deployed will be read, so you won't read the records that you already added in the previous step.)
     - **Password** - a valid platform access key.